PawseySC/pawsey-spack-config/examples/joey_sprint/README.md

 # Edit the yaml to add packages

 # Proposed installation tree
-spack concretize -f
+srun spack concretize -f
 # Install
-spack install -y
+srun spack install -y

 # When done with all installations, you may deactivate the Spack environment
 spack env deactivate